Lake Colorado City, Texas

 Lake Colorado City is an unincorporated community and census-designated place in Mitchell County, Texas, United States.
 Its population was 588 as of the 2010 census.

 Geography

 According to the U.S. Census Bureau, the community has an area of 9.121 mi2; 7.755 mi2 of its area are land, and the rest is covered by water.

+Demographics

+Lake Colorado City first appeared as a census-designated place in the 2010 U.S. census.